captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 I do want to leave a message.
 ---
-You tell my daughter that I'm doing it.
+You tell my daughter that I’m doing it.
 ---
-She thinks I can't do it but I'm doing it.
+She thinks I can’t do it but I’m doing it.
 ---
-I'm in Iowa
+I’m in Iowa
 ---
 of all places
 ---
 so.
 ---
-That's all.
+That’s all.
 ---
-I'm going to hang up now.
+I’m going to hang up now.
 ---
 ## SHARON:
 Hiii
 ---
-it's me
+it’s me
 ---
 your mother
 ---
 um
 ---
-it's Saturday morning
+it’s Saturday morning
 ---
 I just wanted to make sure you got home okay
 ---